FriendsOfSymfony/FOSHttpCache/doc/invalidation-handlers.rst

 Tag Handler
 -----------

+.. versionadded:: 1.3

+    The tag handler was added in FOSHttpCache 1.3.
+If you are using an older version of the library and can not update, you need to use ``CacheInvalidator::invalidateTags``.

-The tag handler helps you to invalidate all cache entries that where marked with a specified tag.
-It works only with a ``CacheInvalidator`` that supports ``CacheInvalidator::INVALIDATE``.
+The tag handler helps you to mark responses with tags that you can later use to invalidate all cache entries with that tag.
+Tag invalidation works only with a ``CacheInvalidator`` that supports ``CacheInvalidator::INVALIDATE``.

 Setup
 ~~~~~